← Back to Blog

 Tier 2: Best Value Models

-DeepSeek V3 is the value champion for coding.
-At just over $1/M output tokens, it delivers coding quality that rivals GPT-4o for most standard tasks.
+DeepSeek V4 Flash (released April 2026) halves DeepSeek's V3.2 pricing to just $0.14/$0.28.
 Code generation, debugging, test writing — DeepSeek handles all of these admirably.
-It's 68x cheaper than Opus output and delivers surprisingly strong performance on algorithmic problems.
+It's 268x cheaper than Opus output and delivers surprisingly strong performance on algorithmic problems.

-When to use DeepSeek V3: General code generation, writing unit tests, implementing algorithms, scripting, building CRUD features, and any standard coding task where you want quality at a low price.
+When to use DeepSeek V4 Flash: General code generation, writing unit tests, implementing algorithms, scripting, building CRUD features, and any standard coding task where you want quality at a low price.

-DeepSeek R1 is the reasoning-optimized variant.
+DeepSeek V4 Flash (Thinking) is the reasoning-optimized variant at the same base pricing as V4 Flash — now with tool-use support (new in V4).
 It uses chain-of-thought to work through complex problems step-by-step, making it better at tasks that require deep logical reasoning — like debugging subtle algorithmic bugs or designing data structures.
-At $2.19/M output, it's still 34x cheaper than Opus.

-When to use DeepSeek R1: Algorithm design, debugging complex logic, optimization problems, and situations where you need step-by-step reasoning but can't justify Opus pricing.
+When to use DeepSeek V4 Flash (Thinking): Algorithm design, debugging complex logic, optimization problems, and tool-using agents that need step-by-step reasoning but can't justify Opus pricing.

 Gemini 3 Pro